DavidCarl/UFO/NEWREADME.md

 ![](/Screenshot_2.png)
 <sub><sup>Here group 1 to 10 represent the amount on threads and 11 is 20 threads.
 As we can see there is no real performance gains to get from using 4 to 20 threads.</sup></sub>

-As seen on the graph we get some substantial performace gains by threading our process
+As seen on the graph we get some substantial performace gains by threading our process up untill 4 theads, but with diminishing returns for each thread we add

 ### Parallelization

 ### How to reproduce our benchmarks

 ## Conclussion